December 16, 2022

 WHAT IS HARISSA

-Hi, you must be new here, my name is Eden and I use harissa quite a lot.
-Harissa is a hot pepper chili paste made with red peppers, chilis, lemon, garlic, and an array of warm earthy spices.
-This spicy chili paste is commonly used in Middle Eastern and North African cooking.
+Hi!
+You must be new here.
+My name is Eden, and I use harissa paste quite a lot.
+Harissa is a spicy chili paste made from red peppers, chilies, lemon juice, garlic, cumin, and coriander, among other spices.
+It is commonly used in Middle Eastern and North African cooking.

 Heat level can range from mild to medium, so if you are more sensitive to spice go light on the paste and build from there.
 Harissa has gained a lot of popularity over the last few years and can be found in a lot of “non-specialty” markets (i.e. Whole Foods and Trader Joes).
 Marinade meat, throw dollop in hummus, or even stir in pasta, harissa has endless uses and is a great ingredient to have in the pantry or fridge.